Step eight: At the court hearing

 - a friend

-Some lay representatives may charge you for coming along and you will have to pay for these costs yourself.
-If you win your case, you won't be able to claim them back.
-You should also check how qualified the person is to represent you before you hire them.
+Some people charge to go to court with you.
+If they do, you'll have to pay.
+If you win your case, you won't be able to claim this cost.
+You should check how qualified the person is to help you before you hire them.

 The hearing is public.
 It is possible that someone you don't know may be there to watch what goes on, although this doesn't happen very often.